Field House: Fall/Winter Campus & Seward Community Open Rec Hours (closed during home events)

 The Physical Education Center weight room, located on the bottom floor of the building, is frequented most often by football and wrestling student-athletes.

-Located on the bottom floor of the Walz Human Performance Complex, the training room exists to provide proper treatment and recovery for the school’s more than 600 student-athletes.
-The training room is staffed by three full-time athletic trainers as well as student trainers.
+Located on the bottom floor of the Walz Human Performance Complex, the training room exists to provide proper treatment and recovery for the school’s more than 700 student-athletes.
+The training room is staffed by four full-time athletic trainers as well as student trainers.

 Situated near the southeast corner of campus, the Hitting Center provides an indoor facility for the baseball, softball and golf programs.
 The venue features batting cages and HitTrax, an innovative tool that analyzes hitting performance.